Centro Democrático de Macau: History

 On 30 April 1974, leftists and Armed Forces Movement met in Fat Siu Lau restaurant in Macau for the first time, including lawyer Joaquim Jorge Perestrelo Neto Valente, architect José Celestino da Silva Maneiras, Damião Rodrigues and Vivaldo Rosa.
 It became the first meeting of the Democratic Centre of Macau (CDM), which hoped to celebrate the new political era followed by the Carnation Revolution.

 CDM mainly pushed for the democratization of Macau.
 They also called for removing José Manuel de Sousa e Faro Nobre de Carvalho as Governor of Macau, in opposition to the conservative and localist factions led by the Association for the Defense of Macau Interests (ADIM) which supported him to stay.

 CDM ran in the 1975 Portuguese Constituent Assembly election in the Macau constituency of Constituent Assembly of Portugal, but was defeated by ADIM after receiving 1,030 votes only.
 CDM once had a political protocol with the Socialist Party in Portugal, with some describing CDM as a party branch of the Socialist Party in Macau, but it remains active in Macau only for now.

 Macau had the first legislative election in 1976, which the CDM managed to obtain 458 votes (16.8%) in direct election.
 José Patrício Guterres, representing CDM, was elected to the Legislative Assembly of Macau.
 In the 1980 legislative election, the CDM won 550 votes (22.7%) and represented by one deputy, Joaquim Jorge Perestrelo Neto Valente by direct election.
 However, under enormous socio-political overhaul in Macau, new civic-political groups originated in the Chinese community emerged, and the CDM had therefore declined significantly with little influence and activities.
 CDM is currently not represented in the Legislative Assembly.

 Publications

 In November 1974, CDM launched the magazine Democracy in March.
 In October 1982, newspaper Tribuna de Macau was founded and owned by Neto Valente, a lawyer co-founded CDM, in opposition to the Jornal de Macau, which was associated with ADIM.
 Nevertheless, Jornal de Macau and Tribuna de Macau ended up merging as Jornal Tribuna de Macau on 1 November 1998 as the change of political landscape and the approaching handover of Macau ended the rivalry between CDM and ADIM.

 Electoral performance

 Constituent Assembly election

+Only election results in Macau counted.